forge-55/bunkeros/docs/features/browser-config.md

 ### 1. Web App Manager Compatibility

-BunkerOS's Web App Manager is a core productivity feature that allows users to install any website as a containerized desktop application (Omarchy-style).
+BunkerOS's Web App Manager is a core productivity feature that allows users to install any website as a containerized desktop application.
 This feature requires:

 - Proper app mode with window isolation
 - Custom window titles and classes